texfaq/texfaq.github.io/FAQ-subheight.md

 ---

-Other things being equal, TeX will aim to position subscripts and superscripts in places that ''look good''.
+Other things being equal, TeX will aim to position subscripts and superscripts in places that "look good".
 Unfortunately, it only does this for the sub- and superscripts of each atom at a time, so if you have
 ```latex